geekofia/blog/_posts/2019-12-15-juice-jacking.md

 # All gone !
 ```
+An example of the first ever Juice Jacking box in action.

+{% include youtube_video.html src="https://www.youtube.com/embed/SgWURvn_q-U" %}

+This specific box looks like a simple Power Charging Kiosk for mobile devices, however, when a device is plugged in, it detects if it can connect to its data and then changes the screen to the a warning message.

-What shown at Def Con 21 by Wall of Sheep was a kiosk which was running a script similar to below snippet.
+This was a proof of concept by Wall of Sheep.
+This kiosk was running a script very similar to below snippet.
 In which the script was checking at regular interval if a device is connected or not.
 If it detects a phone it was replacing "Cell phone chrging kiosk"(left) with "you should not trust public kisoks" (right) one.

 ```bash
 #!/bin/bash